Ethanlloyd21/Portfolio_Responsive/README.md

 ## index.hmtl
 Used text layout and grid system (columns and rows) for the main container.
+Used CSS to convert the image into a circular format.

 ![](assets/images/index_readme.PNG)